jaheikki/cucumber-selenide-allure/README.md

 Note: Could not upgrade yet to Cucumber Java release 3 since it has changes that are not backward compatible.

 ## Purpose of this project
 This is fully working example how run Web UI tests easily with Java with Selenide library (http://selenide.org/).
-In this example the demo application (copy from https://github.com/tieto-devops-demos) is set up by docker and docker-compose.
+In this example the demo application is set up by docker and docker-compose.
 The tests will be run by Cucumber Java framework to be able to use Gherkin (BDD) style as testcase descriptions (see https://docs.cucumber.io/bdd/overview and https://cucumber.io/blog/2017/08/29/announcing-cucumber-jvm-2-0-0 and ).
 And as cherry on top of a cake we use here Allure2 framework for producing world class test report (see https://github.com/allure-framework/allure2 and https://github.com/allure-framework/allure-java).

 (Notice that 'allure-cucumber2-jvm' Maven dependency brings the Cucumber Java dependencies included, see pom.xml).